Pathoschild/smapi-mod-dump/source/Shoplifter/README.md

 Shoplifter fully supports translation!
 In game translations currently available in:
 - Chinese, thanks to 20080618 and XinJiDA!
 - Korean, thanks to Aromay7!
-- Italian, thanks to peanutbatteries!
+- Italian, thanks to peanutbatteries and AlixNauts!
 - French, thanks to Breeis!
 - Portuguese, thanks to Kadomine!
 - German, thanks to NotErikWasTaken!